hummingbot/hummingbot-site/docs/blog/posts/2022-03-26-capital-deployment-for-hummingbot/index.md

 We still preferred to run our bots during bearish markets, as rewards became lucrative, and allowed us to recover losses rather swiftly.
 Bots are able to incrementally buy at small amounts near bottom of crash.
 Further, we can easily increase allocation whenever the market stabilizes within next few hours from strongest crash.

-[****Managing these many bots****](https://1drv.ms/x/s!AtqW4_9PjvHQddBrajcKypkxWEM?e=t12oBY&ref=blog.hummingbot.org) are no easy feats especially when volatility comes around.
+[**Managing these many bots**](https://1drv.ms/x/s!AtqW4_9PjvHQddBrajcKypkxWEM?e=t12oBY&ref=blog.hummingbot.org) are no easy feats especially when volatility comes around.
 There is no one button to press to stop or adjust all the bots at once.
 We have to go thru each one of them.
 Further, we do not have sophisticated automation system yet.
 We are still figuring out patterns & timing so that one day we will be able to systematize the process.

 There is one app that has helped us tremendously in managing these bots.
 Thanks to ****winter#6467**** for sharing this in discord.
 The app is called Termius.
 Though this is a paid app, its monthly cost is still relatively small compared to the benefits it provides.
 You can install it on Apple & Android devices.
 This enables you to access all the bots on-the-go.
-There is also a team feature whereby you can group the pairs however you like, & this will be shared & synced to your partners’ devices.
+There is also a team feature whereby you can group the pairs however you like, & this will be shared & synced to your partnersï¿½ devices.
 There is a built-in SFTP so you can access & transfer files within Hummingbot folders.

 Another thing I do recently, that may not be directly related yet to liquidity mining but still valuable to share, is allocating 5-8% of our profits for HBOT tokens.
 We have missed accumulating many crypto gems before like ETH, SOL, etc. This time I am making certain that I would not have any regret in the near future.

 The project teams, partnerships, & operations are highly credible & rock-solid.
 Full of hard work, and no hype-based promises or marketing gimmicks.
-And on top of all that, is the Hummingbot software itself, I need not say much more, I’m in awe.
+And on top of all that, is the Hummingbot software itself, I need not say much more, Iï¿½m in awe.
 I have heard enough of these similar underrated projects & teams, that I have vowed to myself to pay close attention & be bold whenever I be given the opportunities to know them at early stage.
 I am very grateful to the Universe I have met one in here.
 And I sincerely wished that the beloved community, collectively, be able to value HBOT as well.

 Finally, I desire that instead of fearing the slicing of the pizza into ever smaller pieces as more members and capital will come in, I envision that the pizza will actually become exponentially larger so each miner will eventually have larger piece than each currently has or could ever imagine.
 I do not consider any of you as a competitor.
 Instead, I consider you as valuable part that makes our pizza bigger.